ComputeCanada/magic_castle/docs/README.md

 different.
 3. SSH in the management node : `ssh mgmt1`

+**note on Google Cloud**: In GCP, [OS Login](https://cloud.google.com/compute/docs/instances/managing-instance-access) lets you use Compute Engine IAM roles to manage SSH access to Linux instances.
+This feature is incompatible with Magic Castle.
+Therefore, it is turned off in the instances metadata (`os_login="FALSE`).
+The only account with admin rights that can log in the cluster is configured by the variable `sudoer_username` (default: `centos`).

 ### 10.1 Disable Puppet

 If you plan to modify configuration files manually, you will need to disable